-Vanilla Ice Cream made from cream, sugar, and vanilla extract is indulgently sweet, creamy, and the perfect classic dessert topper.
+Vanilla Ice Cream made from fresh cream, sugar, and vanilla extract is indulgently sweet, creamy, and the perfect classic dessert topper.

-Vanilla Ice Cream is an absolute classic, made from wholesome cream, sugar, and vanilla.
-It’s rich and creamy, and the perfect pairing to other indulgent desserts like Flourless Chocolate Cake, with a generous portion of my Easy Whipped Cream on top.
+Vanilla Ice Cream is an absolute classic, made from wholesome fresh cream, sugar, and vanilla.
+It’s rich and creamy, and the perfect pairing to other indulgent desserts like Flourless Chocolate Cake, with a generous portion of Easy Whipped Cream on top.

 French vanilla ice cream is made with an egg custard, while regular vanilla ice cream is made with just cream and sugar.
-This is why french vanilla ice cream is more yellow in color.
+This is why french vanilla custard ice cream is more yellow in color.
 It also makes the vanilla itself seem more creamy and indulgent, which is where the confusion over the type of vanilla comes in.

 Create a free account to Save Recipes